romainlafarguette/romainlafarguette.github.io/_pages/about.md

 of Economics, and a master degree in applied mathematics and statistics from ENSAE ParisTech.

-I  am a normalien, former  student of the Ecole  Normale Superieure Paris-Saclay.
+I  am a "normalien", former  student of the Ecole  Normale Superieure Paris-Saclay.
 I  speak fluently English and  Chinese Mandarin.
 I am  a native French-speaker.